 MOUNTAIN SAFETY : HAMEAU DU PRÉ

-The lunch should be rich in starchy foods that replenish energy reserves.
+Lunch should be rich in starchy foods that replenish energy reserves.
 Choose pasta, rice or wheat.

-A snack on the tracks
+A snack on the slopes

 It is recommended to always carry a small snack in your pocket.
 Choose dried fruits, such as apricots, prunes, figs or dates.

-Smooth on the squeegee...
+Easy on the raclette...

-Dinner should be the most important meal of the day.
-This is the time when you can "let go": it doesn't matter if your digestion takes up a lot of energy, since you won't be going down with torches.
-Nevertheless, avoid raclette or fondue every night!
-Choose a good soup to rehydrate yourself, followed by a meat or fish dish with vegetables.
-Then choose cheeses rich in calcium and fresh fruit, which are important sources of vitamins and minerals.
+Dinner should be the most substantial meal of the day.
+It's the time when you can 'let your hair down”: it doesn't matter if your digestion takes up a lot of your energy, as you won't be doing any torchlight descents.
+Nevertheless, avoid raclette or fondue every evening!
+Instead, have a good soup to rehydrate you, followed by a meat or fish dish with vegetables.
+Then opt for calcium-rich cheeses and fresh fruit, which are great sources of vitamins and minerals.

-Watch out for the children!,
+Watch out for children!,

 Don't forget to drink !

-- For energy: pasta, rice, potatoes, cereals...
+- For energy: pasta, rice, potatoes, cereals, etc...

-- For hydration: water, fruit juices, milk...
+- For hydration: water, fruit juices, milk, etc...

-- Avoid: coffee, alcohol that reduce performance.
+- Avoid: coffee and alcohol which reduce performance.